Kanye West Performs For Texas Prison Inmates

 Kanye West, accompanied by around 100 choir and band members, performed his popular Sunday Service for inmates in Texas on Friday.
-Photos from the Harris County Jail show prisoners moved to tears by his soulful performance.
-This performance comes only days away from West’s anticipated meeting with popular pastor and author Joel Osteen, who resides in Texas, according to TMZ.
+Photos from the Harris County Jail show prisoners moved to tears by his soulful act.
+According to TMZ, this performance comes only days before West’s anticipated meeting with popular pastor and author Joel Osteen, who resides in Texas.

 According to law enforcement, it was West who reached out to officials at the Texas prison to see about arranging a performance.
-He performed two separate shows, one for women and one for men, with around 200 prisoners and some staff members at each show.
+He did two separate shows, one for women and one for men, with around 200 prisoners and some staff members at each.
 West and his team of musicians reportedly performed for a couple of hours for those gathered.
 The preparations were kept secret for this event, so it came as a surprise for many.

 In the photos taken during the show, women prisoners in orange jumpsuits can be seen kneeling on the ground, some lifting their hands in the air in praise.
 Some of the male prisoners seem to also be really engaged with the performance, with some crying and covering their faces.